Market Analysts see Fisker Inc. [FSR] gaining to $19. Time to buy?

 Tudor Pickering Holt & Co. have made an estimate for Fisker Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 23, 2021.
 While these analysts kept the previous recommendation, Tudor Pickering raised their target price to Buy.
 The new note on the price target was released on September 23, 2021, representing the official price target for Fisker Inc. stock.
 Previously, the target price had yet another drop from $27 to $18, while BofA Securities kept a Neutral rating on FSR stock.

-Fisker Inc. [FSR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.64.
-With this latest performance, FSR shares gained by 3.97% in over the last four-week period, additionally sinking by -0.56% over the last 6 months – not to mention a rise of 0.07% in the past year of trading.
+Fisker Inc. [FSR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.17.
+With this latest performance, FSR shares gained by 7.11% in over the last four-week period, additionally plugging by 11.83% over the last 6 months – not to mention a rise of 7.75% in the past year of trading.

 Return on Total Capital for FSR is now -9.55, given the latest momentum, and Return on Invested Capital for the company is -28.68.
 Return on Equity for this stock declined to -28.86, with Return on Assets sitting at -24.39.
 When it comes to the capital structure of this company, Fisker Inc. [FSR] has a Total Debt to Total Equity ratio set at 0.28.
 Additionally, FSR Total Debt to Total Capital is recorded at 0.28, with Total Debt to Total Assets ending up at 0.24.
 Long-Term Debt to Equity for the company is recorded at 0.21, with the Long-Term Debt to Total Capital now at 0.21.